 Will A Gluten Free Diet Help You Lose Weight?

-Some people lose weight on a gluten-free diet because there’s less wheat and processed foods in their diets than before.
+Some people lose weight on a gluten-free diet because there’s less wheat products and processed foods in their diets than before.
 But if you’re not careful, you could end up consuming more calories than before.
-Remember: Some gluten-free snacks, cereal bars, and convenience foods can have just as many calories as the foods they are replacing.
+Remember: Some gluten-free snacks, cereal bars, and convenience foods can have just as many calories as the foods they are replacing (or more).

 To lose weight on a gluten-free diet, you must incorporate other weight loss measures, such as (11):